-March from Sixteenth Street Bridge
+March from 16th Street Bridge (Viaduct)

 Since the late 1800s, viaducts in Milwaukee have been used to connect different parts of the city separated by difficult terrain.
 Between 1878 and 1933, eight viaducts were constructed in Milwaukee.

 With staunch opposition to open housing legislation and continued racial discrimination and inequality in the city, activists turned to organized demonstrations of protest.
-In the early summer of 1967, The NAACP Youth Council, led by Father James Groppi of St. Boniface Church, organized pickets outside the homes of alderman who voted against fair housing.
+In the early summer of 1967, The NAACP Youth Council, led by Father James Groppi of St. Boniface Church, organized pickets outside the homes of aldermen who voted against fair housing.
 By August of that same year, the movement had grown and a march across the Menomonee River Valley was planned.